 A few examples of sports/fitness headphones that didn't make the cut:

 - Anker SoundBuds Sport.
 Good in-ear running headphones with a stable wireless design.
 Poor sound quality may be a deal breaker.
 See our review

 - Bose SoundSport In-Ear.
 Stable headphones for runners.
 Good sound and an open fit to monitor your environment.
 See our review

 - Bose SoundTrue Ultra In-Ear.
 Simple and stable earbud design.
 Good sound and decent passive isolation to block out your environment.
 See our review

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
 Be careful not to get caught up in the details.
-There is no perfect headphone for sports and fitness.
+There are no perfect headphones.
 Personal taste, preference and where you use the headphones will matter more in your selection.